 A number of different topics became apparent as dominant themes within the project area and are summarised below, but much more detail is available in the highlight report via the Historic England project webpage.

-Devon is known for its cider, and cider apples were crucial to the agricultural economy of this area especially in the 19th and 20th century; there is even an apple variety called Whimple Queen!
+Devon is known for its cider, and cider apples were crucial to the agricultural economy of this area especially in the 19th and 20th century; there are even apple varieties called the Whimple Wonder and Whimple Queen!
 The importance of the industry is clearly reflected by the very high proportion of records – nearly a fifth of the survey total – that are of the earthwork remains of tree planting banks.
 These aided drainage and provided adequate soil depth for the fruit trees.

 Whiteways Cyder Company came to dominate the local trade, and this is obvious from the aerial images, which include numerous large Whiteways Cyder Orchard signs within very neatly kept orchards.

 Eventually Whiteways expanded into supplying nationally, and then internationally, various cider (and associated) products.
 Much more information is available in the Whimple Heritage Centre.

 The density of historic orcharding is demonstrated by various sources; the banks visible on aerial photographs and lidar often correspond to orchards depicted on the Ordnance Survey First Edition 25 inch maps.

 However a significant proportion do not, and these are likely to be earlier phases, although their use may have overlapped.
 Most of the fruit trees visible on aerial photographs have been removed, but approximately two thirds of the recorded earthwork banks could survive to some degree.

 Relict or removed field boundaries were the second most numerous monument type recorded during the survey.
 Nearly all of those recorded are interpreted as having pre-dated the mid-19th century, and the vast majority have a curvilinear form, enclosing small and irregularly shaped fields, that suggests a medieval origin.